Overwatering a Miniature Rose

 A heavy hand mistaken for the moisture this plant genuinely wants

-Roses appreciate consistently moist soil more than many houseplants, but this doesn't mean saturated; a routine that waters heavily without checking soil dryness first can push the plant into genuine waterlogging, especially in a pot without excellent drainage.
+Roses appreciate consistently moist soil more than many houseplants do, but this doesn't mean saturated, and a routine that waters heavily without checking soil dryness first can push the plant into genuine waterlogging, especially in a pot without excellent drainage where excess water has nowhere useful to go.

-Roses are typically potted in a heavier, compost-rich mix to support their bloom production, and that same richness holds water longer than the airy mixes used for most houseplants — without a pot that drains freely, the same soil that feeds vigorous flowering also keeps roots sitting wetter than the plant can tolerate.
+Roses are typically potted in a heavier, compost-rich mix to support their bloom production, and that same richness holds water longer than the airy mixes used for most houseplants — without a pot that drains freely, the same soil that feeds vigorous flowering also keeps roots sitting wetter than the plant can actually tolerate for long.

 Indoor light rarely matching this outdoor-bred plant's water demand

-Miniature roses are bred for full sun in a garden bed, and even a bright windowsill delivers a fraction of that light intensity; the plant's water use slows to match the dimmer conditions, but a watering habit set for its outdoor-sun reputation keeps delivering water at the original, higher rate.
+Miniature roses are bred for full sun in a garden bed, and even a bright windowsill delivers only a fraction of that light intensity, so the plant's water use slows to match the dimmer conditions, but a watering habit set for its outdoor-sun reputation keeps delivering water at the original, higher rate the plant no longer needs.

 How to Fix It